section-engineering-education/engineering-education/content/articles/getting-started-with-tinydb-in-python/Index.md

 ### Introduction
 As a developer most of the projects you would work on, will require you to store data.
 TinyDB does not accept SQL-style queries, instead it retrieves the database files using a Python API.
 There's no need to set up a database server since everything is accessible directly through files saved on a storage device without the need for a server connection.
-In this article, you will learn about TinyDB, which is built entirely in Python and has a plethora of essential utilities for querying and editing database files
+In this article, you will learn about TinyDB, which is built entirely in Python and has a plethora of essential utilities for querying and editing database files.

 ### Prerequisites
+To follow along with this tutorial, you need the following:
 - A basic Knowledge of Python.
 - A basic Knowledge of JSON.
 - Have an understanding of databases.